 How much time off work for back pain?

-Combien de temps d'arrêt de travail pour un mal de dos ?
+arrêt de travail pour un mal de dos au bureau

-Wondering how much time off work should you take for back pain?
-In this article, we answer your question by discussing the factors that influence the length of time off work for back pain, medical recommendations, and the consequences of prolonged time off work.
+Wondering how long you should be off work for back pain?
+In this article, we answer your question by discussing the factors that influence the length of time you should be off work for back pain, medical recommendations, and the consequences of extended sick leave.

-The length of your sick leave depends on the type of back pain you have.
-If you have a herniated disc, your sick leave can last from a few weeks to several months, depending on the need for rest and treatment.
-Typically, sick leave for a herniated disc lasts about 4 to 12 weeks.
+The length of your sick leave depends on the type of back pain you suffer from.
+If you have a herniated disc, your sick leave can last from a few weeks to several months, depending on your need for rest and treatment.
+Typically, sick leave for a herniated disc lasts approximately 4 to 12 weeks.

-For low back pain, 2 to 6 weeks of sick leave are recommended.
-For spondylolisthesis, the average is 6 to 12 weeks of sick leave.
-The sick leave time for disc disease varies from a few weeks to several months.
+• For spondylolisthesis, the average time off work is 6 to 12 weeks.
+The time off work for disc disease varies from a few weeks to several months.

 The duration of sick leave for sciatica can be up to 35 days for heavy physical work.